 As I mentioned above, I started taking UW pictures using a Nikonos V, until it flooded and made me realize the risks and costs.
 I then bought two used Nikonos III bodies with 20mm, 35mm, and a set of close-up lenses and extension tubes.
 My first UW flash (even more important than the camera under water) was from Imasub, followed by an Ikelite 200 and then by a 300.
 For macro photography I use a secondary flash (Ikelite MS).

 About 30 years ago I replaced the Nikonos with Nikon AF cameras with an array of lenses into a Sealux case.
 When it comes to UW case for a digital SRL the issue is that DSRL still become obsolete in 2-3 years which makes the UW case obsolete too (and an UW case without ports costs 2-3K USD), for this reason I got a case almost universal, the Leo from Easydive.
 Main controls are through the micro USB so it's like to have the camera attached to a PC.
 I now use 2 Ikelite strobes a DS160 and a DS50.

 Above water, for landscape, now I use a Sony A7RII with sony 16-34 F4, Tamron 28-75 F2.8 and a Nikon 70-200 F4 adapted through a Commlite adaptor.
 For wildlife and UW a Nikon D7100 and a D7200 with an array of lenses from fisheye to 800mm.
 I also use a Canon M3 and an M1 converted to infrared with 11-22, 22, 18-55 and 55-250.
-I partially moved to Sony full frame mirrorless because my backpack was way too heavy and I start to be…old to carry a 45-50lbs thing around and hiking with it.
+I partially moved to Sony full frame mirrorless because my backpack was way too heavy and I start to be…old to hike with 45-50lbs of cameras and lenses.